ajaygajjela/googlesearch/README.md

-# googlesearch
+# Googlesearch
-implemented search result of google
+Implemented search result of google
 # Search Page

 This is a simple search page project that mimics Google's search results page.
 It uses HTML, CSS, jQuery, and AJAX.